- Durada

 - Co-funded by the European Commission EU4H programme

-Migrants and refugees in Europe often face barriers to accessing prevention, screening, and care for viral hepatitis (HBV and HCV), often leading to late diagnosis, worse health outcomes, and a higher burden of liver disease.
+Migrants and refugees in Europe often face barriers to access and navigate prevention, screening, and care services for viral hepatitis (HBV and HCV), often leading to late diagnosis, worse health outcomes, and a higher burden of liver disease.
 These barriers, often systemic and sociocultural in nature, are compounded by the infections' silent nature.

 A Health Equity Initiative

-The Health Equity Programme: Hepatitis Outreach for Migrant Populations (HEP-HOP) project aims to overcome these barriers by improving, scaling up, and evaluating community-based programmes for viral hepatitis screening, HBV vaccination, and linkage to care.
+The Health Equity Programme: Hepatitis Outreach for Migrant Populations (HEP-HOP) is an which aims to contribute to overcoming these barriers by improving, scaling up, and evaluating community-based programmes for viral hepatiti screening, HBV vaccination, and linkage to care in Belgium, Latvia and Spain.

-A critical focus will be on understanding and tackling vaccine misinformation, disinformation, and hesitancy among at-risk migrant and refugee populations in Belgium, Latvia, and Spain to support HBV vaccination uptake.
+A critical focus will be on understanding and tackling vaccine misinformation, disinformation, and hesitancy among at-risk migrant and refugee populations in all three countries to support HBV vaccination uptake.

 Participatory Research and Community Engagement

-HEP-HOP will use participatory research methods in all three countries to explore both personal and structural barriers, incorporating the perspectives of migrants and refugees into the design and delivery of community-based viral hepatitis programmes.
+HEP-HOP will use participatory research methods in all three countries to explore both personal and structural barriers, incorporating the perspectives of migrants and refugees, alongside other key stakeholders, such as policy makers, into the design and delivery of community-based viral hepatitis programmes.
 In Belgium and Spain, the project will build on existing outreach efforts, while in Latvia, it will conduct a context-specific needs assessment to guide future implementation based on lessons learned.

 - HEP-HOP will assess the impact of these programmes on vaccination uptake and the prevention of viral hepatitis-related liver cancer.

-- The findings will be shared broadly across Europe to inform policies and help meet the WHO viral hepatitis elimination targets in addition to aligning with Europe’s Beating Cancer Plan.
+- The findings of the project will be shared broadly across Europe to inform policies and help meet the WHO viral hepatitis elimination targets for 2030 in addition to aligning with Europe’s Beating Cancer Plan.

-HEP-HOP is coordinated by ISGlobal and partners include the University of Antwerp & Viral Hepatitis Prevention Board (Belgium), University of Barcelona (Spain), and Riga Stradiņš University (Latvia).
+HEP-HOP is coordinated by ISGlobal Public Health Liver Group and partners include the University of Antwerp & Viral Hepatitis Prevention Board (Belgium), University of Barcelona (Spain), and Riga Stradiņš University (Latvia).

 Our Team